 In the event the Staff Pension Scheme is in surplus, this is capped at the level of the Staff Pension Scheme's contribution to the SCR within Own Funds.
 No surplus is allowed for in stress conditions also in deriving the SCR.

-Reconciliation difference: Reclassification Adjustments No reclassification adjustments were required.
+No reclassification adjustments were required.

 The pension deficit is reported in the Statutory Accounts of Aegon UK plc, the sponsoring employer.
 Under Solvency II the pension deficit is reported in SE plc.